aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/codablockf-barcodes/_index.md

 ## **Layout Settings**
-To adjust the layout of a *Codablock-F* barcode in terms of the number of columns and rows, *setColumns* and *setRows* methods of class [*CodablockParameters*]() can be used.
+To adjust the layout of a *Codablock-F* barcode in terms of the number of columns and rows, *setColumns* and *setRows* functions of class [*CodablockParameters*](https://reference.aspose.com/barcode/php/classCodablockParameters) can be used.
 The maximum values of columns and rows can be 62 and 44, respectively.

 Barcode images provided below have been generated using different layout settings.